-Any disk or tape can be made available to the entire OpenVMS Cluster system.
-The storage devices can be:
+Almost any disk or tape device can be made available to the entire OpenVMS Cluster system.
+The devices can be:

-- Connected to an HSC, HSJ, HSD, HSG, HSZ, DSSI, or SCSI subsystem - A local device that is served to the OpenVMS Cluster
+Connected to a supported storage subsystem

+• A local device that is served to the OpenVMS Cluster

 All cluster-accessible devices appear as if they are connected to every computer.